 Esse, #05-09, BizHub 28, 28 Senang Crescent, Singapore 416601; also available online

 Known for its sophisticated colour palette and soft lines, this Singapore fashion brand creates some of the softest silk dresses we’ve ever owned.
 The secret?
 The fabric is silk habotai and hand-washed for a suede effect.
 Expect similar attention to detail with all of its designs, like intricate two-tone embroidery and crepe de chin fabric for you to keep cool in the blistering Singapore heat.

-Ginlee, multiple locations including Great World and Tangs at Tangs Plaza; also available online
+Ginlee, multiple locations including Great World and Tangs at Tang Plaza; also available online

 What started out as a menswear label has now expanded to androgynous pieces that scream zen.
 The homegrown label takes a page out of Japanese minimalist fashion.
 Think bucket hats (our personal fave!), kimono jackets, as well as cupro and lyocell tees in muted colours like burnt orange, charcoal grey, mocha and sage green.

 Graye, #02-13, Wheelock Place, 501 Orchard Road, Singapore 238880; also available online

 Hher’s a great spot for stylish threads that’ll take you from the boardroom to the bar.
 Why?
 It’s got everything from formal tops to casual dresses.
 And don’t assume there are only minimalist lines, soft shapes and subtle details.
 The local boutique surprises with pops of colour and edgy silhouettes.

 Hher, Design Orchard, 250 Orchard Road, Singapore 238905; also available online